-Whether you’re in a basketball team or playing it as a hobby, increasing your skills will help build your level of confidence and improve your performance in the games.
+Whether you’re on a basketball team or playing it as a hobby, increasing your skills will help build your level of confidence and improve your performance in the games.
 If you are looking to improve your game, practice at home may be the most convenient way to do it.

-To get better in basketball, you obviously have to play a lot of basketball.
+To get better at basketball, you obviously have to play a lot of basketball.
 But to get a bit better than your fellow players or your opponents, you have to follow a sports-specific strength training schedule.

 It is important to train especially the explosive jumping force, the core stability muscles and the shoulders/chest/triceps.

 7 Workouts exercises for basketball players at home

 Basketball also requires a certain physical condition, especially when we want to improve our performance.
 Qualities such as endurance, strength, speed and coordination should not be lacking in a basketball player’s physical preparation.

 Today I am going to recommend seven exercises to improve your physical condition in basketball.
 They are the star exercises to improve physically in this sport.

 You don’t need any special material or equipment, simply with our own body and a little imagination we can make them.
 If you want to receive news like this directly in your email, subscribe to our newsletter.

 Continuous stroke, endurance is essential